evanplaice/evanplaice.com/content/projects/projects.md

 I have some pretty massive brass ones but -- even by my standards -- the project was a massive risk.
 At one point, there was a 3 1/2 stretch where I slept on the floor of my office and worked 18-20 hours/day.

+**Outcome:**

-All in all, we delivered on-time and met our SLA of 99.9% uptime over a 3 month period.
+All in all, we delivered on-time.
+Integration testing was stressful, we only had a week of dedicated downtime to get everything running and fix any last minute bugs.
+Fortunately, we met our acceptance SLA of 99.9% uptime over a 3 month period.
 Not bad for a rookie.

-**Motivations:**

-Money (ie 250K revenue), a challenge, a great learning experience.
-The first one paid for all the development and R&D costs.
-If my Father hadn't passed, we could have sold more integrations at a huge profit.